Sunday, January 31, 2016

 Syracuse, NY.
 Congregation Young Israel, as built, 1957.
 Gordon Schopfer, arch.
 Photo: From a minyan to a Community, p.
 234.

 On the Northside, off Grant Avenue near Shop City, Trinity Evangelical Lutheran Church was also designed by Schopfer and built between 1958 and 1961, and survives in good condition.
-It is a fine example of mid-century modernism, combining rationalist elements derived from the architecture of Mies van der Rohe, with more expressive features familiar in the designs of Columbia University architect and planner Percival Goodman.A more unusual design is for Schopfer's own congregation, the Reformed Church of Syracuse on Teall Avenue, where the unusual steeple is meant to recall an church.
+It is a fine example of mid-century modernism, combining rationalist elements derived from the architecture of Mies van der Rohe, with more expressive features familiar in the designs of Columbia University architect and planner Percival Goodman.A more unusual design is for Schopfer's own congregation, the Reformed Church of Syracuse on Teall Avenue, where the unusual steeple is meant to recall an earlier church tower.

 Syracuse, NY.
 Trinity Evangelical Lutheran Church.
 Gordon Schopfer, arch.
 Photo: Samuel Gruber 2014